Careers in Family Medicine: US Department of State

 John, give the readers an overview of your career in family medicine.

 Well, I have run quite the gamut!
-After completing my residency, I served four years in the Air Force as a Family Doctor in Charleston, SC, at a busy outpatient clinic, supervising a number of NPs and PAs as well as the primary doctor for many retired Tricare for Life patients.
+After completing my residency, I served four years in the Air Force as a Family Doctor in Charleston, SC, at a busy outpatient clinic, supervising a number of NPs and PA, as well as serving as the primary doctor for many Tricare for Life retirees and spouses and also running a local free clinic.

-After this, I joined a rural practice outside my hometown in North Alabama and did the full scope of Family Medicine except for OB for 5 years.
-Outpatient clinic, home visits, Nursing home panel, endoscopies, inpatient care, ER shifts, Medicaid clinic director and a weekly Wound Care clinic panel.
+After this, I joined a rural practice outside my hometown in North Alabama and did a pretty full scope of Family Medicine (except for OB) for 5 years to include outpatient clinic, home visits, a nursing home panel, endoscopies, inpatient care, ER shifts, Medicaid clinic director and a weekly Wound Care clinic panel.

-When I ran across the US Department of State, I was intrigued and felt like it was a different opportunity with new challenges and some benefits.
+When I ran across the US Department of State, I was intrigued and felt like it was an altogether new and unique opportunity I couldn’t pass up.

 What are the benefits, both personally and professionally, of serving with the State Dept?

-My role as a Regional Medical Officer has seen me serving in Ghana, Kazakhstan, Frankfurt, Peru, Dubai, DC, and soon London.
+As Regional Medical Officer (the title for MDs in the Department of State) has seen me serving in Ghana, Kazakhstan, Frankfurt, Peru, Dubai, DC, and London.

 The job is to manage all the health care needs of American staff and families officially posted to the Embassies and Consulates for a region (usually 5 or 6 countries).

-My family has been able to experience the world much deeper than any tourist (one daughter is German fluent, and another is a Spanish chatterbox).
+My family has been able to experience the world in a much deeper way than any tourist (one daughter is German fluent, and another is a Spanish chatterbox).

 And I have gotten to practice medicine in a way that often makes me pinch myself.
-We don’t bill insurance.
-I probably do 2 prior auths a year.
-I get to take care of patients across the lifespan and can see them as often as they need to and without productivity-dependent time constraints.
+We don’t bill insurance or collect fees.
+Prior authorizations are much less a burden than in private practice.
+I get to take care of patients across the lifespan, can see them as often as they need and without productivity-dependent time constraints.
+And we have finally deployed our first ever EHR….both a challenge and a great way to improve care for our very mobile population.

 I have an entire globe of colleagues and a support network, including medical evacuation transport, at the ready.
 And as I am often many patients' only medical care resource (like a small town practice), the zebras do appear sometimes, and I get to work with the host nation’s medical colleagues and resources to provide care.